jonaddams/sign/memory.md

   - Mark documents as expired when the date passes
   - Prevent further signing of expired documents
   - Send notifications when documents are approaching expiration

+### Email Customization Implementation

+The email customization feature allows users to customize the email that is sent to recipients:

+- Subject line and message body can be customized
+- Preview functionality shows how the email will appear to recipients
+- Default templates are provided and can be reset to defaults
+- Implementation includes:
+  - Form fields for entering subject and message
+  - Preview tab showing the email appearance
+  - Reset to defaults button for quick setup

+### Document Sending Implementation

+The document sending feature marks the completion of the document setup workflow:

+- Displays a comprehensive summary of all document details
+- Shows recipient information with their roles and signing order
+- Provides a summary of the email that will be sent
+- Shows a summary of fields placed on the document
+- Sending functionality updates the document status in the database
+- Will be extended to actually send emails to recipients

 Both features enhance the document signing workflow and improve user control over the signing process.